-Journey always starts on location, where students are expected to make their own travel arrangements to.
+Journey always starts on location and students are expected to make their own travel arrangements to arrive there.
 As the semester goes on, most students have already traveled throughout Europe and have gained skills to get them from one city to the next.
-For students who haven’t traveled much, our staff is available to help them make a good travel plan in advance of their registration, if needed.
+For students who haven’t traveled much, our staff are available to help them make a good travel plans in advance of their registration, if needed.

 How is this different from a typical college spring break trip?